Expanded expressways boost Xinjiang's interconnectivity

-Xinjiang has poured more than 30 billion yuan (about 4.49 billion U.S. dollars) into the expansion of the sections, including part of the Beijing-Xinjiang Expressway, according to the regional department of transport.
+Xinjiang has poured more than 30 billion yuan (about $4.49 billion) into the expansion of the sections, including part of the Beijing-Xinjiang Expressway, according to the regional department of transport.

 The two remaining expansions were carried out on sections of the expressway between Horgos, a Xinjiang land port, and Lianyungang, a coastal city in the eastern province of Jiangsu.